Get into your new apartment from $3,000*

 Lower upfront costs

 Recent changes to government stamp duty concessions mean that you can now buy an off-the-plan apartment within any development in the Adelaide Metropolitan area, and still be eligible for reductions in stamp duty costs.
 If you’re a first home buyer, you could also be eligible for the First Home Owner Grant of $15,000.
-And if you’re eligible for a HomeStart loan you will only need a deposit from 3% of the value of the apartment.
+HomeStart can lend up to 97% of the value of the apartment to those who are eligible.

 |Fees and charges (including stamp duty)